 Spain was troubled in 997 when the Moor Almanzor usurped the power of the Caliphate and sacked the city and Cathedral of Santiago de Compostela in the northwest tip of Spain, but spared the tomb of St. James (Santiago in Spanish).
 He took the cathedral bells of the church as a memento of his victory and placed them in the great mosque of Córdoba.
 With the loss of respect for the Caliphate, Al-Andalus fractured into multiple petty states, known as Taifas.

 King Alfonso VI (1065-1109) of León-Castile recaptured Toledo in 1085.
 El Cid held off the Muslims in Valencia until his death in 1099.
 King Alfonso I of Navarre and Aragon recaptured Zaragoza in 1118.
 King Alfonso VIII won a major battle against the Almohad Muslims at Las Navas de Tolosa in 1212.
 King Fernando III recaptured Córdoba in 1236 and returned the cathedral bells to the Church of Santiago de Compostela.
 The Reconquista of Spain, or the unification of Spain under Christian rule, was not formally completed until the reign of Ferdinand and Isabella, when Granada was captured from the Moors on January 2, 1492.
+5, 30

-Undertake this journey for the remission of your sins,
+"Undertake this journey for the remission of your sins,

-with the assurance of the imperishable glory of the Kingdom of Heaven!
+with the assurance of the imperishable glory of the Kingdom of Heaven!"

 Pope Urban II, in one of history's most powerful speeches, launched 200 years of the Crusades at the Council of Clermont, France on November 27, 1095 with this impassioned plea.
 In a rare public session in an open field, he urged the knights and noblemen to win back the Holy Land, to face their sins, and called upon those present to save their souls and become Soldiers of Christ.
-Those who took the vow for the pilgrimage were to wear the sign of the cross (croix in French): and so evolved the word "Crusade" or croisade.
+Those who took the vow for the pilgrimage were to wear the sign of the cross (croix in French): and so evolved the word croisade or Crusade.
 By the time his speech ended, the captivated audience began shouting Deus le volt! - God wills it!
 The expression became the battle-cry of the crusades.

 The four Crusader states eventually collapsed; the surrender of Acre in 1291 ended 192 years of formal Christian rule in the Holy Land.
+5, 31-33

 St. Francis of Assisi (1182-1226) was born to wealth.
 He loved adventure, but experienced conversion after joining the military.
 He returned home, and heard a voice saying to him, "Francis, go and rebuild my house; it is falling down."
 He adopted a life of poverty, and began to preach the Kingdom of Heaven.
-Francis loved creation (unlike the Cathari) and considered it good, for Christ himself took on flesh in the Incarnation.
+Francis loved creation and considered it good, for Christ himself took on flesh in the Incarnation.
 He loved all living creatures.
 St. Francis originated the Christmas manger scene.
 He founded the Franciscan order, and received approval from Rome in 1209.
 The Poor Clare Nuns began when St. Clare joined the Franciscans in 1212 in Assisi.
 In 1219 St. Francis risked his life in the Fifth Crusade by calling directly upon the Sultan of Egypt in an effort to convert him and bring peace.
 He received the stigmata of Christ in 1224, 2 years before his death in 1226.

 St. Dominic de Guzman (1170-1221) was born in Calaruega, Spain.
-On a journey through France he was confronted by the Albigensian heresy (as Manichaeism and the Cathari).
+On a journey through France he was confronted by the Albigensian heresy (like Manichaeism and the Cathari).
 As he came with a Bishop in richly dressed clothes on horses, he realized the people would not be impressed with his message.
 This led him to a life of poverty.
 He spent several years preaching in France in an attempt to convert the Albigensians.
 In 1208 in Prouille, France, he received a vision of the Blessed Virgin Mary and began to spread devotion to the Rosary.
 Dominic was a man of peace and converted many through prayer, preaching, and his example of poverty.
 He founded the Order of Preachers in 1216 known as the Dominican Friars.